Reiki is a very simple healing modality yet at the same time it is very profound healing work.

 Reiki is practiced in almost every country in the world.
 Its healing intelligence transcends religious, cultural, and political boundaries.
 It can fit practically into any lifestyle physically, mentally and spiritually.

-Reiki is universal.
+Like music, Reiki is universal.